teknofage/Core-Git-Branching/Script.md

 ## Synopsis

-George discovers a hidden gate behind the zoo.
+A young boiy discovers a hidden gate behind the zoo.
 Behind it, he finds a magical world of unicorns living in perfect peace and harmony where he discovers the meaning of imagination.

 ## Plot